Barnwell: The injuries shaking up the NFL playoff race

 The most notable injury on Sunday came in Washington, where Smith suffered a gruesome compound leg fracture on a third-down sack.
 The injury required immediate surgery and will obviously sideline Smith for the remainder of the season.
 Washington turned things over to backup Colt McCoy, who led two touchdown drives but couldn't get his division-leading team over the hump in a 23-21 loss to the streaking Texans.
 McCoy went 6-of-12 for 54 yards on his first pass attempts since the 2015 campaign.

-Vegas doesn't appear to anticipate a huge drop-off between Smith and his replacement.
+Vegas doesn't appear to anticipate a huge drop-off from Smith to his replacement.
 Last week, one bookmaker suggested he wouldn't move the line even a half-point if Washington was forced to replace Smith with McCoy.
 That might not be reflected in practice, given that Washington has gone up as an eight-point underdog for its Thanksgiving Day game against the Cowboys.

 Smith was struggling on Sunday before the injury, as the longtime Chiefs standout was averaging just 5.0 yards per attempt and had thrown two interceptions, including a pick-12 that ended up serving as more than the margin of victory.
 Miscommunication between Smith and Jordan Reed in the end zone led to an interception for Justin Reid, who took the ball 101 yards from his own end zone to the house for a critical score.

 Communication is going to be the short-term concern for McCoy, because he hasn't practiced with the starters and will get only a few brief reps on a short week before flying to Dallas.
-Coach Jay Gruden had some success giving McCoy quick throws off three-step drops, and the former Texas star was able to create first downs with his legs, but when McCoy held onto the ball for any length of time, he was either sacked by a fearsome Texans pass rush or unable to find any open receivers.
+Coach Jay Gruden had some success giving McCoy quick throws off three-step drops, and the former Texas star was able to create first downs with his legs, but when McCoy held on to the ball for any length of time, he was sacked by a fearsome Texans pass rush or was unable to find any open receivers.

 J.J.
 Watt & Co. versus a line missing three starting offensive linemen isn't really a fair matchup, and while McCoy has been a competent backup quarterback during his career, the injuries around him might put too much on the 32-year-old's plate.
-He's down Chris Thompson, Jamison Crowder, Paul Richardson, and multiple offensive linemen.
+He's down Chris Thompson, Jamison Crowder, Paul Richardson and multiple offensive linemen.
 Reed and Adrian Peterson aren't 100 percent healthy.
 The best-case scenario for a backup quarterback is when he takes over behind a solid offensive line with weapons, like Nick Foles and Case Keenum last season.
 This is very different, and it's difficult to imagine Washington, which is 6-4 and atop the NFC East, getting a ton out of McCoy over the final six weeks of the season.

 Smith's future is uncertain.
-The most obvious comparison is to former Washington quarterback Joe Theismann, who wasn't able to return to the NFL after suffering a broken leg exactly 33 years to the day of Smith's injury.
-Medicine has advanced since then, though, and Smith's injury doesn't appear to be the same sort of fracture.
-Former Chargers team doctor David Chao suggested after the game that Smith would be healthy enough to return in 2019, although it remains to be seen whether Smith will retain the mobility he showed before the fracture.
-Washington will be in serious trouble if Smith can't make it back, given that Smith has $31 million in base salaries for 2019 and 2020 guaranteed for injury.
+The most obvious comparison is to former Washington quarterback Joe Theismann, who wasn't able to return to the NFL after suffering a broken leg exactly 33 years to the day before Smith's injury.
+Medicine has advanced, though, and Smith's injury doesn't appear to be the same sort of fracture.
+Former Chargers team doctor David Chao suggested after the game that Smith would be healthy enough to return in 2019, although it remains to be seen whether he will retain the mobility he showed before the fracture.
+Washington will be in serious trouble if Smith can't make it back, given that he has $31 million in base salaries for 2019 and 2020 guaranteed for injury.

 Marcus Mariota, Tennessee Titans